 - H5.7.1.1 The Secondary Plan area is part of a larger Premier Gateway Employment Area that is located in close proximity to Highways 401 and 407 where other lands are also designated Prestige Industrial Area and are intended to form an economically competitive, high quality employment area.
 Industrial and business operations which can benefit from the area's good accessibility will be encouraged. - H5.7.1.2 Within the Secondary Plan where lands are identified as Prestige Industrial Area on Schedule H5 to this Plan, the predominant use of the land will be for employment uses.
-Development will be designed to reflect and enhance the prominent location of the area through the creation of well-designed and sustainable buildings, structures and landscaping in a visually attractive environment. - H5.7.1.3 The permitted uses within the Prestige Industrial Area will be limited to: - a) business and professional offices in free-standing buildings or as part of an industrial mall: - b) industrial uses, such as manufacturing, assembling, processing, fabricating, warehousing, wholesaling and distribution facilities located primarily within wholly enclosed buildings.
-Outdoor storage will not be permitted; - c) computer, electronics and data processing facilities; - d) research and development facilities excluding those that produce biomedical wastes; - e) printing and associated service establishments; and, - f) industrial malls, containing one or more of the uses permitted in this designation.
+Development will be designed to reflect and enhance the prominent location of the area through the creation of well-designed and sustainable buildings, structures and landscaping in a visually attractive environment. - H5.7.1.3 The main permitted uses within the Prestige Industrial Area will be limited to: - a) business and professional offices in free-standing buildings or as part of an industrial mall;

+- b) industrial uses, such as manufacturing, assembling, processing, fabricating, warehousing, wholesaling and distribution facilities located primarily within wholly enclosed buildings.
+Outdoor storage will not be permitted.
+For the purposes of this Secondary Plan, trailer waiting spaces are not considered outdoor storage; - c) computer, electronics and data processing facilities; - d) research and development facilities excluding those that produce biomedical wastes; - e) printing and associated service establishments; and, - f) industrial malls, containing one or more of the main uses permitted in this designation.